laravel/docs/eloquent-relationships.md

 	$imageable = $photo->imageable;

-The `imageable` relation on the `Photo` model will return either a `Staff` or `Order` instance, depending on which type of model owns the photo.
+The `imageable` relation on the `Photo` model will return either a `Staff` or `Product` instance, depending on which type of model owns the photo.

 <a name="many-to-many-polymorphic-relations"></a>
 ### Many To Many Polymorphic Relations